kaml-d/design/motivation.md

 There are two orthogonal issues to overcome:

-- Between data scientists and data engineers/developers
+- Hand-off and collaboration between data scientists on the one hand and data engineers/developers on the other.
-- Between data engineers/developers and ops folks
+- Hand-off and collaboration between data engineers/developers on the one hand and ops folks on the other.